Raymond Holmes (surveyor): Surveyor General of Victoria

 In July 1979, Holmes was appointed to the role of Surveyor-General of Victoria.
 He was Victoria's 22nd Surveyor-General and he held this position as head of the survey profession until his retirement in 1988.
 The role also included responsibilities as the Chairman of the Surveyors Board of Victoria, and as a member of the Victorian Electoral Boundaries Commissions and as a Commissioner for Redistribution of Federal Electoral Boundaries.

-Institution of Surveyors Australia and Institution of Surveyors Victoria
+Institution of Surveyors Australia and the Institution of Surveyors Victoria

 Holmes also carried out leadership roles particularly in the Victorian Division of the Institution of Surveyors Australia (ISA) of which he was a foundation member.
 He was Victorian President in 1975, and a National Councillor from 1976 to 1991.
 Holmes was President of ISA 1985–86.
 He joined the Institution of Surveyors Victoria (ISV) as a pupil surveyor in 1946.
 After becoming a Licensed Surveyor, he was elevated to Corporate (full) membership in 1950.

 In recognition of his service to the Institution, he was elevated to the rank of Fellow in February 1977 and to Honorary Fellow in April 1988.
 He continued his service to the Institution for many years, even after his retirement from full-time employment.
 In 2016 he received a 70 Year Membership Certificate.